Content Marketing: A Simple Guide for 2021

 With the help of social media, it’s starting to get easier to track the kind of interests your ideal client or customer profile may have.
 What I mean by interests is that you could find out about the podcast channels they listen to, the kind of influencers they follow on Instagram or Twitter

-Information in related discussion forums, Facebook pages, can also aid you in getting accurate sentiments about your target audience.
+Information in related discussion forums and Facebook pages can also aid you in getting accurate sentiments about your target audience.
 These can help you pick up on trends and sentiments about your audience… and perhaps bring you the opportunity to work on a solution that isn’t yet available in the market.
-This allows you to stay ahead of the trend curve while also giving an edge over your competitors.
+This allows you to stay ahead of the trend curve while also giving you an edge over your competitors.

 You often hear feedback, reviews, or comments in online discussion forums that sound a bit like this.